 - Fold your arms, turn your back, and ignore the dog.
 Remove all attention from him (do not look at or talk to the dog).
 If jumping up fails to get your attention, the dog will have little reason to do so.

 - Dogs understand body language!
 Try using the outside of your arm or your leg to give the dog a nudge to encourage him to get off.
-Just remember, we're not trying to hurt the dog, just bump him off.
+Just remember, we're not trying to hurt or scare the dog in any way, just bump him off.

 - Walk forward into the dog, invading his space, then move back into your space.
 This is another form of body language that will let the dog know you don't like his behavior and you want him out of your space.